 The short answer is no. Classic cross country and skate skis are constructed differently because the mechanics of how you push against the ski in skate and classic skiing are different.

-- Skate skis are shorter than classic skis.
+- Classic skis are longer than skate skis.

-- Skate ski poles are longer than classic poles.
+- Classic ski poles are shorter than skate ski poles.

 There is a type of cross-country ski boot called a pursuit boot (or combi boot) that works for classic and skate skiing.